Young Men and Upskirt Videos in Singapore | campus.sg

 Image via Vecteezy

-While Singapore is generally a crime-free country, it has seen a rise in ‘outrage of modesty’ cases in recent years.
-But not all perverts are the usual suspects (ie. older ‘uncle’ types); for the past few years now, what caught the attention of the public was that many of the perpetrators were young, university-age guys.
+While Singapore is generally a crime-free country, it has seen a rise in ‘outrage of modesty’ cases – like upskirt videos and voyeurism – in recent years.
+But not all perverts are the usual suspects (ie. older ‘uncle’ types); for the past several years now, what caught the attention of the public was that many of the perpetrators were young, university-age guys.

 A majority of cases of ‘outrage of modesty’ committed by these young men don’t involve physical contact.
 Their crimes mainly involved the filming of females in obscene videos – these include upskirt videos taken in public or videos of women showering filmed by hidden phone cameras.